 Bali in particular is suited to those looking for a little adventure in their holiday.

 West Bali National Park is just a three-hour drive from the airport, but is virtually unexplored rainforest.
 Whilst Bali’s northern-central rainforests have some spectacular hikes and waterfalls – Git Git and Sekumpul are two of our favorites.
-(Recommended: Wildlife and nature in Bali).

 Phuket Island is much bigger than most tourists realise, and a trip north of the main city will bring you to jungles, waterfalls, and the island’s natural side.

 Bali has a burgeoning nightlife scene that improves year on year, with the Kuta, Legian and Seminyak areas becoming the party centres of the island.
 There are many clubs and bars in these areas, and several don’t charge entrance fees which is a big plus.

-It’s also a safe destination at night, and problems involving locals and tourists is low.
+Bali is also a safe destination at night, and problems involving locals and tourists is low.
 Just be wary of inebriated drivers on scooters!

-Phuket comes alive as the sun sets, and people from around the world come here to experience Thailand’s ‘sin city’ and the various vices it caters too.
+Simply put, Phuket comes alive as the sun sets, and people from around the world come here to experience Thailand’s ‘sin city’ and the various vices it caters too.

 The majority Hindu island of Bali has a plethora of stunning temples, from exotic beachside sanctuaries, to houses of worship hidden deep in the jungle interior.

 Go temple hopping around the island for a cultural experience, and a way to see Bali in its full glory.
 Tirta Empul Temple – with its holy water that you can bathe in which is said to clean you of your sins – is an unforgettable experience.

-In fact with a population of over four million people, and huge diversity across the island, Bali is a culture-seekers paradise.
+However the fact remains that with a population of over four million people, and huge diversity across the island, Bali is still a culture-seekers paradise.

 Phuket has many different things on offer, the most famous being the Big Buddha (yes, it’s exactly what it sounds like) a gigantic Buddha statue sitting at the top of Nakkerd Hill.

 Gyms up and down Phuket offer training sessions (from a single day, to several months!) for foreigners and it’s a fantastic way to get to know this country and culture.
 In fact that’s something we’ve even written about in the past.

 Phuket may win when it comes to beaches, but Bali wins when it comes to the overall landscape.

-At times those are replaced by gorgeous rice paddies that rise up into the clouds.
+At times those jungles are replaced by gorgeous rice paddies that rise up into the clouds.
 Head to Tegalalang to see some of the most beautiful tropical rice terraces on the planet.
-Speak to the friendly locals in the villages about their life and work when there – you won’t regret it.
+Then speak to the friendly locals in the villages about their life and work when there – you won’t regret it.